+Attendance requirements pertaining to Activities/ Athletics

+Students must be present for at least 5 of 7 class periods in order to be eligible to participate or attend any/all school sponsored activities.

 School Dances

 Admission to school dances will be closed forty-five minutes after the start of the function.
 LCHS students will be required to show a student identification badge prior to admittance.